alwinb/alwinb/README.md

 Hi! 👋 I am Alwin,

 Welcome to my GitHub page!
-This is a place where I collect some of my work and some research projects.
+This is a place where I have collected some of my work and some research projects.

 I often try to develop theory and application simultaneously.